 I went to school at Temple University and University of Virginia.
 In addition to working as an instructor at Temple, UVa, Westminster Choir College, and Rowan University, I’ve been an editor for the website iaspm-us.net and as a research intern at Library of Congress.

-My writing has appeared in a number of publications, including Jacobin, Journal of Popular Music & Society, Popular Music, In the Muse, and iaspm-us.net.
+My writing has appeared in a number of publications, including Jacobin, Popular Music & Society, Popular Music, In the Muse, and iaspm-us.net.

 See Writing and Blog for samples of my work.

 FELLOWSHIPS AND AWARDS

 SELECT CONFERENCE PRESENTATIONS

 Roundtable: The Spirit of ’77: Punk at 40.International Association for the Study of Popular Music, US Branch Annual Conference.
 Cleveland, OH (February 23-26, 2017).

 Historical Materialism and Popular Music Studies.AMS/SMT.
 Vancouver, BC (November 3-6, 2016).